A Residential flat building is a building containing 3 or more dwellings on one lot of land.

-On this page, you only need to enter the number of residential flat buildings in the development and not the number of units.
+You only need to enter the number of residential flat buildings in the development and not the number of units.
 On subsequent tabs the building can then be named and the number of dwellings in each building nominated.
 This breaks the development into separate sections for the purposes of certification and assists the certifier to ensure the relevant commitments are met for that building.

-There is no score advantage in separating or combining buildings, however you must follow these guidelines to ensure the building is evaluated correctly by BASIX.
+You must follow these guidelines to ensure the building is evaluated correctly by BASIX.

 - Where a unit building is attached to a row of townhouses, enter one unit building and the number of multi-dwelling houses.